Business Management

 Learning Outcomes:

-Upon completing this course, students possess the required competencies and analytical skills to obtain a comprehensive overview of the individual risks in purchasing and supply chain management.
+Upon completing this course, alumni possess the required competencies and analytical skills to obtain a comprehensive overview of the individual risks in purchasing and supply chain management.
 They are familiar with the methods and steps to identify, analyze, and assess risks.
 Moreover, they understand to optimally manage risks, including trading, financial, and logistical risks.
-Students also acquire practical insights into how businesses address these risks in purchasing and supply chain management in corporate practice.
+Alumni also acquire practical insights into how businesses address these risks in purchasing and supply chain management in corporate practice.

 Superior module: